ha7ilm/openwebrx/README.md

 - <a href="http://sdr.osmocom.org/trac/wiki/rtl-sdr">rtl-sdr</a>
 - ncat (On Debian/Ubuntu, it is in the *nmap* package).

-> By the way, *nmap* is tool commonly used for auditing network security, and it is not used by OpenWebRX in any way.
-We need it because the *ncat* command is packaged with it.
+> By the way, *nmap* is a tool commonly used for auditing network security, and it is not used by OpenWebRX in any way.
+We need to install it, because the *ncat* command is packaged with it.
 >
 > *ncat* is a better *netcat* alternative, which is used by OpenWebRX for internally distributing the I/Q data stream.
 It also solves the problem of having different versions of *netcat* on different Linux distributions, which are not compatible by their command-line arguments.